Explore what’s new for your library on WorldCat.org

 Designed to support all users

-The new site is optimized for mobile use.
+WorldCat.org is optimized for mobile use.
 This view includes all the functionality, shows people all resource formats, and highlights the materials closest to them.
-And a mobile app is coming soon!
+The WorldCat Find mobile app is available with an English language interface to users in the United States for download in the Apple and Google Play app stores.

 WorldCat.org is used by people with a wide range of expertise.
 The advanced search supports more complex needs and clearly defined parameters, such as limiting results by year, format, and language.